abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_invert_bus(uint16_t polarity)
 ```
-Invert the polarity of the pins on the bus
+Invert the polarity of the pins on the bus.
 **Parameters:**
 polarity *(uint16_t)*: 16-bit number 0 to 65535 (0xFFFF).
 For each bit 0 = same logic state of the input pin, 1 = inverted logic state of the input pin
 **Returns:** null